Health insurance for blood pressure monitors

 If you have high or low blood pressure (hypertension or hypotension) a home monitor could be covered by health insurance.

-You'll find blood pressure monitors in a comprehensive extras policy.
+• Blood pressure monitors can be covered by a comprehensive extras policy.

 How much do blood pressure monitors cost?